 Perform analyses that demonstrate stability of the launch vehicle throughout all of flight

-Frequency domain analyses to demonstrate stability with adequate margins
+Frequence-domain analyses to demonstrate stability with adequate margins

-Time domain analyses to view dynamic responses of the launch vehicle during all flight events
+Time-domain analyses to view dynamic responses of the launch vehicle during all flight events

-Analyze all major separation events (stage separation, spacecraft separation, etc.) to ensure no re-contact occurs and that all requirements are met
+Analyze all major separation events (stage separation, spacecraft separation, liftoff, etc.) to ensure no re-contact occurs and that all requirements are met

 Calculate the amount of reaction control system (RCS) propellant required for the upper stage of flight